VIS Idoli (EP)

-VIS Idoli was the first and only EP by the Yugoslav new wave band Idoli.
+VIS Idoli, also known as Mini LP, was the first and only EP by the Serbian new wave band Idoli.
 The cover of the EP is the Red Nude, an act by Amedeo Modigliani.

 History

-The euphoria Idoli have made with their single Maljčiki / Retko te viđam sa devojkama resulted a great expectation on the next release.
+The euphoria Idoli have made with their single "Maljčiki" / "Retko te viđam sa devojkama" resulted a great expectation on the next release.
 The band entered the studio in April 1981.
 Photographs from the recording sessions were released in newspapers and magazines.
 The band recorded six songs, including two cover versions.
 The whole material was released on a 12" self-titled EP.

-The band covered in an Elvis Costello style Chuck Berry's hit “Come On” but with lyrics in Serbo‐Croatian entitled "Hajde!" and "Devojko mala" for which the lyrics were taken from Nebojša Krstić's poetry book "O, Ima Načina".
-"Hajde!" appeared on the Dečko koji obećava movie soundtrack.
+The band covered Chuck Berry's hit "Come On" (1961) in an Elvis Costello style—but with lyrics in Serbian—retitled "Hajde!", and Vlastimir "Đuza" Stojiljković's "Devojko mala" (1958) from the 1960 film Ljubav i moda.
+The lyrics for the opening track "Dok dobuje kiša (u ritmu tam-tama)" were taken from Nebojša Krstić's poetry book O, ima načina.
+"Hajde!" appeared on The Promising Boy movie soundtrack.

-The record design and production was done by Ivan Stančić Piko and the cover was chosen to be "The Red Nude" act by Amedeo Modigliani.
-Guest appearances featured Film members Malden Juričić (also known as Max Wilson) who made guest appearance playing harmonica and Jurij Novoselić (also known as Kuzma Videosex) who played organ.
+The record design and production was done by Ivan "Piko" Stančić and the cover was chosen to be The Red Nude by Amedeo Modigliani.
+Guest appearances featured Film members Mladen Juričić (also known as Max Wilson) who made a guest appearance playing harmonica and Jurij Novoselić (also known as Kuzma Videosex) who played organ.

 VIS Idoli was also released as a double cassette EP with Film's Live in Kulušić EP entitled Zajedno.
 A remastered version was released on the band's 2007 box set with two bonus tracks.

 Promotional videos and live performances

 Promotional video was recorded for "Devojko mala" as the TV stations already broadcast the video for "Malena" and "Zašto su danas devojke ljute", which had its TV premiere on the 1981 New Year's Eve as part of Rokenroler show.
 The video for "Maljčiki" also premiered on the same show.
-For "Zašto su danas devojke ljute" was recorded a new video after the EP was released.
+A new video for "Zašto su danas devojke ljute" was recorded after the EP was released.

 The EP was presented to the audience on tour with Film.
 Most of the shows were held at the seaside resorts.
-By the end of the tour Kokan Popović became the band's new drummer.
+By the end of the tour, Kokan Popović became the band's new drummer.

 "Dok dobuje kiša (u ritmu tam-tama)" and "Malena" appeared on Vlada Divljan's 1996 live album Odbrana i zaštita.